JSN190/LightPoll-Web/README.md

 LightPoll Web is the canonical frontend for the LightPoll web application which facilites rapid creation and distribution of online web polls.

-It is written using the Vue.js framework, with TypeScript, JavaScript, SCSS, and Webpack being its main driving forces.
+It is written using the Vue.js framework, with JavaScript, SCSS, and Webpack being its main driving forces.
 Currently, LightPoll is a work in progress but the API is more or less near completion and the frontend is rapidly being developed.

 ## Configuration